astashov/crossdart/README.md

 ## Installation

+We have servers, which will clone your repo, analyze the source code, and upload the metadata for adding hyperlinks on Github pages to Google Cloud Storage.
+It works transparently for you, if you didn't change the URL where to get the metadata in the Chrome extension settings.

+We don't do anything with your source code except analyzing it, and try to get rid of the cloned version on our servers as soon as possible, but in some cases you still may not want to share your source code with us.
+In that case, you can run Crossdart and upload the metadata file on your servers, e.g. on Travis CI.

 Unfortunately, for now this is not just one-click installation, you have to do plenty of steps to make it work.
 I'll try to document them here in details, to simplify the ramp up process.